 COMPUTER USE FOR ESSAY EXAMS

-If the student has the accommodation of a computer for essay exams, please let him or her know whether you will have any essay-based tests, and whether or not you’re comfortable with a student using a laptop (not his or her personal laptop) in your class for an exam.
-If the student will be taking the exam with a laptop in your classroom, please remind the student that s/he will need to email Susan Frommer at firstname.lastname@example.org to request to pick up a laptop for that exam.
+If your student has the accommodation of a computer for essay exams, please let the student know whether you will have any essay-based tests, and whether or not you’re comfortable with a student using a laptop (not the student's personal laptop) in your class for an exam.
+If the student will be taking the exam with a laptop in your classroom, please remind the student to email Assistant Director and Proctoring Manager, Susan Frommer at email@example.com to request an internet-disabled laptop for that exam.

-It is essential that ODS (Office of Disability Services) has sufficient time to plan for all exam proctoring, which is why students are informed that they must make any requests for proctoring at least one week in advance.
+It is essential that ADS (Access and Disability Services) has sufficient time to plan for all exam proctoring, which is why students are informed that they must make any requests for proctoring at least one week in advance.
 Your assistance with these preparations will save us all a good deal of effort and scrambling down the road.

-As soon as we receive Blue Forms that indicate the need for a test proctor (even if that need may be tentative), Susan Frommer, Proctoring Coordinator, will place that exam on the Proctoring calendar.
-If you do not receive a confirmation of our intention to proctor by three days prior to your exam, please contact Susan Frommer at email@example.com.
+As soon as we receive Blue Forms that indicate the need for a test proctor (even if that need may be tentative), we will begin preparations.
+If you do not receive a confirmation of our intention to proctor your student within three days prior to your exam, please notify firstname.lastname@example.org.

-Likewise, if a test date changes, or if a student indicates to you that s/he will no longer be in need of a proctor that was previously requested please notify Susan as soon as possible.
+Likewise, if a test date changes, or if a student indicates to you that s/he will no longer be in need of a proctor that was previously requested, please notify email@example.com as soon as possible.